 To hedge or not to hedge - currency risk in your stock portfolio

-Should I hedge currency risk in my stock portfolio?
+Should you hedge currency risk in your stock portfolio?

-This is a good question a subscriber asked.
-It is also a question I have given a lot of thought and done a lot of research on as I invest my own money wherever in the world I find the most undervalued good quality companies.
+This is a good question.
+It is also a question I have given a lot of thought and done a lot of research on as I invest my own money world-wide.

 What is a currency hedging?